Specification

 Specifications may require that the successful contractor adhere to relevant minimum training and/or qualification standards through the lifetime of the contract, and that staff involved in contract delivery will hold relevant training certificates appropriate to their role.

-It is important to be as specific as possible when setting out what benefits you expect to achieve, or requirements you intend to impose on the contract so as to limit the uncertainty for suppliers, such as work experience placements (people), curriculum support activities (careers events), qualifying the workforce (vocational qualification /certification achieved (S/NVQs)), Industry certification gained, Green Skills training (person-hours), apprentice starts, existing apprentices, and apprentice completions, etc.
+It is important to be as specific as possible when setting out what benefits you expect to achieve, and requirements you intend to include in the contract.
+For example, specify jobs and work experience in terms of full-time equivalent or training hours – such as work experience placements (number of people and training hours), curriculum support activities (careers events – number of events and attendees), qualifying the workforce (number of vocational qualification /certification achieved (S/NVQs)), Industry certification, Green Skills training, apprentice starts, existing apprentices, and apprentice completions, etc. This limits uncertainty for suppliers as generic requirements make it difficult for bidders to formulate strong responses and delivery plans.

-Any relevant employment, skills and training requirements included in the specification should be incorporated into the final contract terms.
+Any relevant employment, skills and training requirements included in the specification should be incorporated into the final contract terms, service levels and key performance indicators.
+This sets clear measurable performance expectations for contractors, enabling them to manage any subcontractors responsible for delivering some of the community benefit commitments.

 ISO 10015:2019 - Guidelines for competence management and people development